 In the ordinary course of business, we collect, store, use, transmit, disclose and otherwise process personal data (including protected health information) and other sensitive information, including proprietary and confidential business data, trade secrets, and intellectual property.
 Our data processing activities may subject us to numerous data privacy and security obligations, such as various laws, regulations, guidance, industry standards, external and internal privacy and security policies, contracts, and other obligations that govern the processing of personal data by us and on our behalf.

-In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, and consumer protection laws.
+In the United States, federal, state, and local governments have enacted numerous data privacy and security laws, including data breach notification laws, personal data privacy laws, consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act), and other similar laws (e.g., wiretapping laws).
 For example, the federal Health Insurance Portability and Accountability Act of 1996, or HIPAA, as amended by the Health Information Technology for Economic and Clinical Health Act, or HITECH, and their respective implementing regulations, impose specific requirements relating to the privacy, security, and transmission of individually identifiable health information.
 As another example, the California Consumer Privacy Act of 2018, or the CCPA, imposes obligations on businesses to which it applies.
 These obligations include, but are not limited to, providing specific disclosures in privacy notices and affording California residents certain rights related to their personal data.
 The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
-In addition, the California Privacy Rights Act of 2020, or the CPRA, which takes effect January 1, 2023, is anticipated to expand the CCPA's obligations on businesses.
-For example, the CPRA establishes a new California Privacy Protection Agency to implement and enforce relevant laws, which could increase the risk of an enforcement action.
-Other states have also recently enacted data privacy laws.
+In addition, the California Privacy Rights Act of 2020, or the CPRA, operative January 1, 2023, is anticipated to expand the CCPA's obligations on businesses.
+For example, the CPRA establishes a new California Privacy Protection Agency to implement and enforce relevant laws, which could increase the risk of an enforcement action, and applies to personal information of business representatives and employees.
+Other states have also recently enacted data privacy laws, as well as at the federal and local levels.
 For example, Virginia passed the Consumer Data Protection Act, and Colorado passed the Colorado Privacy Act, both of which differ from the CPRA and take effect in 2023.
-In addition, data privacy and security laws have been proposed at the federal, state, and local levels in recent years, which, if passed, could further complicate compliance efforts.